hexops/fastfilter/README.md

 The API is generally finalized, but we may make some adjustments as Zig changes or we learn of more idiomatic ways to express things.
 We will release v1.0 once Zig v1.0 is released.

+- **v0.9.0** (not yet published):
+  - Added much improved benchmarking suite with more details on memory consumption during filter population, etc.
 - **v0.8.0**: initial release with support for Xor and Fuse filters of varying bit sizes, key iterators, serialization, and a slice de-duplication helper.